exequiel-mas/exequiel-mas/README.md

 * 🌍  I'm based in Buenos Aires, Argentina
 * 🖥️  See my portfolio at [ExMasPortfolio](http://github.com/exequiel-mas)
 * ✉️  You can contact me at [exe.massimellli@gmail.com](mailto:exe.massimellli@gmail.com)
-* 🚀  I'm currently working on a complex fullstack project!
+* 🚀  I'm currently working at Tinkin!
-* 🧠  I am currently taking my Java skills to another level
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I like playing football and reading books.

-<a href="https://exequielmas-portfolio.netlify.app/">Visit my portfolio</a>

 ### Skills